cakephp/bakery.cakephp.org/2017/06/26/cakephp_2100RC1_released.rst

 The CakePHP core team is happy to announce the immediate availability of CakePHP 2.10.0-RC1.
 This is a release candidate for 2.10.0, which is the *final* 2.x feature release.
 We recommend anyone who would like to see a feature added/backported to 2.x do so soon.
-Once 2.10 becomse stable we will not be merging any new features, as 2.x will enter long term support.
+Once 2.10 becomes stable we will not be merging any new features, as 2.x will enter long term support.

 Long Term Support